-This Toolkit is informational and does not provide legal advice specific to your case.
+This Toolkit is informational and does not provide individualized legal advice.

 This Toolkit does not constitute legal advice and does not establish an attorney-client relationship.
 We suggest finding the sections that are most relevant to your case and determining whether the steps provided would be safe and worthwhile to take for yourself and your loved ones.
 We recommend that you consult any attorneys working on your case or your parole hearing before asking a District Attorney to refer you for resentencing.